 misteaksmistakes from time to time.

 - Do read and comply with the instructions in red on the hints-only posts for current prize puzzles.
+Most other solving sites do not allow discussion of prize puzzles until after the closing date – we operate a more liberal policy that stops short of providing all but a handful of the answers.
 There is always a full review, published after the closing date, where the puzzle can be discussed in detail.

 - Don’t put two or more hyperlinks in a single comment – a common characteristic of comment spam is a large number of hyperlinks so it will get picked up by the filter.